 The Defender free plan is restricted for testnet access only.
 In addition, you may only create up to five Relayers and Autotasks, import up to five Contracts into Admin, and have up to five Users in your team.
 The total number of transactions sent from Relayers cannot exceed 30 per hour, and the same limit applies for Autotask runs.

-If you want access to Mainnet or xDai, or to increase any of the quota limits from the free plan, please apply via this form and we’ll reach out to you.
+If you want access to Mainnet, xDai, or Fuse, or to increase any of the quota limits from the free plan, please apply via this form and we’ll reach out to you.

 Access to all resources in Defender is shared across all users in your team.
 This means that every Relayer or Autotask you have created will also be accessible by any of your team members — there is no concept of user-based ownership.